 Was it worth the admission fee?
 Mm, not sure.
 The high admission cost is difficult to justify when other museums are free, but given its charitable status I can understand why the charges are there.
 Would I recommend it to others?
 Probably only if you were already in the area and had children of the right age, I wouldn’t make a special trip to visit.

 - This museum is best suited to older primary school children who enjoy the Roald Dahl books.

 - As the museum is small it gets crowded pretty quickly so try and visit when other people are unlikely to.
 We visited mid-afternoon on a sunny day, when most people were outside enjoying the sunshine.
 I would imagine that a wet day in the Easter holidays is the wrong time to visit!

-- The museum website details opening hours and workshops.
+- The museum website details costs, opening hours and workshops.

 - There is no parking at the museum, instead visitors are directed to a car park about 5 minutes walk away.